 - Traffic Light and Stop Sign Control: assisted stops at traffic controlled intersections.

-Currently, if you look at our Tesla Software Updates post, you will see that Tesla is currently working on refining its recognition and response to traffic lights and stop signs.
+Tesla is actively working on refining its recognition and response to traffic lights and stop signs.
 Once that feature reaches an acceptable level, then it opens up the door for AutoSteer on city streets which will allow Tesla’s autonomous technology to work on almost any road.

 Again, no, your Tesla still is not able to drive itself even when you have the FSD option, but that is the plan.
 Buying the package today guarantees (according to Tesla) that your car will be able to drive itself in the near future.
 The company has plans to produce a robo-taxi fleet which will use owners cars in a self-driving rideshare program.
 While optimistic, if achieved the price of Tesla FSD today is drastically undervalued.
 Tesla claims every car they build today is full-self driving capable and the price will continuously move up as they near perfection.
 If you buy a Tesla with FSD today, it can one day be a nice side income.